SumanClimate/NCL_install_mac_arm64/README.md

             set vendor  = Apple\
             breaksw\
   Add these lines in the ymake file at line 424-429.
 This “Darwin_arm64”, will be required to prepare the system file.\
+  (modified "ymake" file is available in this repository.
+Download and put at ncl_ncarg-6.6.2/config/)\
 step 3: create a file Darwin_arm64.
-You can download it from here and edit based on your choice.\
+Prepared "Darwin_arm64" is available in this repository.
+Just download it put at ncl_ncarg-6.6.2/config/.\
   then repeat step 2 and you will not see the "Unknown machine type" message. and the corresponding makefile will be created. step 4: cd ../\
 Now the code is ready to configure. during configuration step it will ask couple of queries and based on choice it will create/modify the makefile.\